Apple Watch Series 3 To Get Challenge From Samsung Gear S4

 TechRadar says the new watch may include sleep tracking.
 In another article, the website claims that the Gear S4 could possibly have a camera (with optical zoom), a different type of strap, a display built into the bezel, and a built-in blood pressure monitor.
 This would certainly make the Gear S4 the futuristic watch that Dick Tracy fans have been dreaming about for years, but nothing has been confirmed.

 Samsung released the Gear S3 two years ago, and it received mostly good reviews.
 Tom’s Guide praised the durable design, the built-in LTE (which the Apple Watch Series 3 now offers), and the great voice control.
-However, the website didn’t like the fact that the watch is too heavy.
+However, the website didn’t like the fact that the watch was too heavy.
 Like other reviews, Tom’s Guide said that there is a lack of useful apps for Samsung’s smartwatch.

-“With its slick and durable design, GPS and optional LTE, the Gear S3 Frontier has all the makings of the best smartwatch ever — if only it had more apps,” read their final verdict on the watch.
+“With its slick and durable design, GPS and optional LTE, the Gear S3 Frontier has all the makings of the best smartwatch ever — if only it had more apps,” reads their final verdict on the watch.

 Wearable also gave the Gear S3 three-and-a-half stars.